Wolox/tech-guides/nodejs/docs/sequelize/migrations_and_model_definition.md

 ### How works migrations

 When we run migrations for the first time, a new table called `SequelizeMeta` is created.
 This table will save the names of the migrations executed to keep track of them, when a migration is successful name of file would be stored here (check [umzug](https://github.com/sequelize/umzug) for more detail).

 On app start we have some scenarios:

-- Some migrations are pending:
+- **Migrations are pending:**
-  - In `development` mode: app not start, migrations should be manually executed with npm run migrations command.
+  - In `development` mode: app not start, migrations should be manually executed with `npm run migrations` command.
   - In `production` mode: migrations runs automatically, if anything fails we have to check manually.
+- **Migrations are up-to-date:**
-- Migrations are up-to-date: nothing to do in any environment, app start automatically.
+  - Nothing to do in any environment, app start automatically.

 # Operators